 The DCO process starts when an application is formally accepted by the National Infrastructure Planning Unit and lasts approximately 12-15 months.
 The process however, is front-loaded with a number of pre-application consultation requirements, which, depending on the complexity of the project, can take a number of years to carry out.

 The final decision on granting a DCO rests with the Secretary of State for that field.
-The National Infrastructure Planning website provides a number of guidance documents on the processes.
+The National Infrastructure Planning website provides a number of guidance on the processes.

-Applications for DCOs are decided in accordance with National Policy Statements (NPSs), which after a process of consultation and Parliamentary scrutiny are formally “designated” by Government.
+Applications for DCOs are decided in accordance with National Policy Statements (NPSs), which after a process of public consultation and Parliamentary scrutiny are formally “designated” by Government.
 There are currently 12 designated or proposed NPSs, which fall under the categories of hazardous waste, water supply, energy, transport networks, aviation and ports.

-Library briefing paper, Infrastructure Policy examines the current state of infrastructure in the UK, current levels of investment and recent Government policy.
+The Library briefing paper, Infrastructure Policy examines the current state of infrastructure in the UK, current levels of investment and recent Government policy.

 Commons Briefing papers SN06881